© 2025 Kansas Public Radio

 Kansas Board of Regents Proposes $4.6 Million Budget Cut

 TOPEKA, Kan.
 (LT) — The Kansas Board of Regents has voted to cut the state’s higher education budget by $4.6 million.
 The Board of Regents has authority over 32 universities, community colleges, and technical colleges in the state.
-The final $1.1 billion dollar budget proposed by the board includes $5.5 million for the Blueprint for Literacy program, which aims to improve reading skills for K-12 students.
+The final $1.1 billion budget proposed by the board includes $5.5 million for the Blueprint for Literacy program, which aims to improve reading skills for K-12 students.
 The Lawrence Times reports the budget also includes $15 million to fund energy research programs at the University of Kansas, Kansas State University, and Wichita State University.

 ==========